katunopolis/vibe-faveo/project-structure.md

   3. Visit `/public/create-admin.php` to create an admin user
   4. Visit `/public/fix-permissions.php` to fix any permission issues
   5. Access Faveo at `/public` and log in with your admin credentials
+- If you encounter permission issues during setup, use the memory-only alternatives:
+  1. Visit `/public/memory-only-fix.php` to configure the database in memory
+  2. Visit `/public/run-migrations-memory.php` to run migrations without file access
+- If all artisan commands fail with error code 255, use the direct migration tool:
+  1. Visit `/public/direct-migration.php` to set up the database directly without Laravel
+  2. This script will create essential tables and an admin user automatically
 - If you encounter persistent issues:
   - Check Railway logs for specific error messages
   - Visit `/public/db-connect-fix.php` to diagnose and fix database connection issues